In 2008 the BBC TV show Top Gear made a road trip around Vietnam. For some reason Clarkson gave Hammond a model Spanish galleon to take along.

 “At the drop of a hat… and I encourage everyone who has ever dreamed of doing the same to jump in with both feet!
 However, there are so many journeys…”

 Gordon was in turn inspired by Greg Staves, who’d raised money for cancer research by riding from the arctic to the antarctic on another old Enfield twelve years earlier.

-So my fantasy of riding back from India has many influences and references, each of which has been variously inspired, run and re-run through human psyches.
-Grief has fuelled many of these journeys.
+So my fantasy of riding back from India has many influences and references, each of which has been variously inspired, run and re-run through human psyches – grief seems to have fuelled many of these journeys.

 The title of this post is taken from the film Nick Cave made to accompany his latest album.
-In it he talks about how, despite things appearing to begin and end, he believes existence and time to be more concurrent than linear.
+In it he talks about how, despite things appearing to begin and end, he believes existence and time are more concurrent than linear.

-Our nature makes it hard not to perceive things as discrete and sequential, after all isn’t creating illusions the core purpose of our perception?
-But beyond the limited “smoke and mirror” show that plays in our heads, I wonder if things might not actually be more connected with events tumbling over each other in an endless flow that sweeps us up and carries us along.
-I think that view accords with the Taoist concept of Wu wei, how Indian stories cycle endlessly through instalments, and a karmic notion of our deeds being ever present.
+Our nature makes it hard not to perceive things as sequential and discrete, after all isn’t creating illusions the core purpose of our perception?
+But beyond the limited “smoke and mirror” show that plays in our heads, I wonder if things might not actually be more connected, with events tumbling over and around each other in an endless flow that carries us along.
+I think that view accords with a Buddhist cosmic wheel, Taoist Wu wei, how Indian stories cycle endlessly through instalments, and a karmic notion of our deeds being ever present.